-He technically killed Glory a god with his bare hands when she morphed back into Ben, a human by smothering him to death with his hands.
+He technically killed Glory, a god with his bare hands when she morphed back into Ben, a human, by smothering him to death.

 He faced Willow the most powerful witch in the series, granted he was given power by other witches but still.

-Giles may not have been the most powerful character in Buffy but he was still a serious badass nonetheless and so I feel he deserves a place on any best Vampire hunters list.
+Giles may not have been the most powerful character in Buffy but he still has a very impressive list of accomplishments nonetheless.
+He deserves a place on any best Vampire hunters list.

 7/ Jack Crow (Vampires)